-- 1.1 Scope.
-This specification covers a fiberglass-fabric-reinforced phenolic laminate for use in composite armor systems (see 6.1). - 1.2 Classification.
-The laminates should be of the class and code specified (see 6.2). - 1.2.1 Class of fibers (see 6.1 and A.1.2). - 1.2.1.1 Class A. A family of glasses composed primarily of the oxides of magnesium, aluminum, and silicon. - 1.2.1.2 Class B. A family of glasses that are composed primarily of the oxides of silicon, aluminum, magnesium, and calcium - 1.2.2 Code of reinforcements. - 1.2.2.1 Code 1.
-G-filament $(0.00035 0.000399 \text{ inches}) [8.89 10.15 \text{ micron } (\mu)].$ - 1.2.2.2 Code 2.
-J-filament $(0.00045 0.000499 \text{ inches}) [11.43 12.69 \text{ micron } (\mu)].$
+1.1 Scope.
+This specification covers a fiberglass-fabric-reinforced Phenolic laminate for use in composite armor systems (see 6.1).

+1.2 Classification.
+The laminates should be of the class and code specified (see 6.2).

+1.2.1 Class of fibers.
+See 6.1 and A.1.2 for legacy systems and applicability requirements.

+1.2.1.1 Class A. A family of glasses composed primarily of the oxides of magnesium, aluminum, and silicon.

+1.2.1.2 Class B. A family of glasses composed primarily of the oxides of silicon, aluminum, magnesium, and calcium

+1.2.1.3 Class C. A family of glasses composed primarily of the oxides of magnesium, aluminum, silicon, and lithium.

-Comments, suggestions, or questions on this document should be addressed to: Director, U.S. Army Research Laboratory, Weapons and Materials Research Directorate, Materials Application Branch, Specifications and Standards Office, Attn: AMSRD-ARL-WM-MC, Aberdeen Proving Ground, MD 21005-5069 or emailed to rsquilla@arl.army.mil.
-Since contact information can change, you may want to verify the currency of this address information using the ASSIST Online database at http://assist.daps.dla.mil/.
+Comments, suggestions, or questions on this document should be addressed to: Director, U.S. Army Research Laboratory, Weapons and Materials Research Directorate, Materials and Manufacturing Technology Branch, Specifications and Standards Office, Attn: RDRL-WMM-D, Aberdeen Proving Ground, MD 21005-5069 or emailed to richard.j.squillacioti.civ@mail.mil.
+Since contact information can change, you may want to verify the currency of this address information using the ASSIST Online database at https://assist.daps.dla.mil/.

+AMSC N/A

-AMSC N/A FSC CMPS
+FSC CMPS